-Years ended I December 31,
+Years ended December 31,

-. - 2015 2014
+2016 2015

 (Amounts in thousands)

-Federal income taxes expense \$ 62 209
+Federal income taxes expense \$ 1,636 62

 Under SAP, deferred Federal income taxes are provided (through surplus) for temporary differences between the statutory accounting practices basis and tax basis of existing assets and liabilities with certain statutory limits on the amount of deferred tax assets that may be admitted.
 As a consequence, the portion of the tax expense, which is a result of the change in the deferred tax asset or liability, may not always be consistent with the income reported on the statutory statements of operations.
-The Company has evaluated its tax contingencies, and at December 31, 2015 and 2014, the Company does not have any uncertain tax positions.
+The Company has evaluated its tax contingencies and has no material uncertain tax positions at December 31, 2016 and 2015.